danielgomezrico/Movies-App-Showcase/README.md

-  doctor                         Run you if you have any issues starting the project autogenerate                   Auto generate files autogenerate_watching          Auto generate files tests                          Run tests with coverage run                            Run the project on device lint                           Run all linters build_android                  Build android
+  doctor                         Run you if you have any issues starting the project autogenerate                   Auto generate files autogenerate_watching          Auto generate files test_unit                      Run tests with coverage test_integration               Run integration tests run                            Run the project on device lint                           Run all linters build_android                  Build android